JRLSenga/DoubleRQ/README.md

 Since this has not yet been published, I will not put who the co-authors are.

+File Name: Test for Validity of Approximation Results_Github Upload.xlsx

-The repository contains the Excel File which outlines the results of the numerical studies and approximations presented in the paper
+Outlines the results of the numerical studies and approximations presented in the paper

 Section Headers: